renuka-fernando/sinhalese_language_racism_detection/README.md

 ```bash
 mongod --dbpath data-set/mongo-db
 ```
 Restore the existing Mongo DB to your environment with running the following script.
+But this is optional.

 ```bash
 mongorestore [root directory]/data-set/dump